sennpang/pgyerAppManager/README.md

 # pgyerAppManager
-uploads an application file to PGYER delete app from PGYER with appkey
+uploads an application file to PGYER<br>
+delete app from PGYER with appkey